kessotolo/ConversationalCommerce/README.md

 - **Phone Numbers**: Phone numbers are a first-class identifier for users and sellers, enabling SMS, WhatsApp, and voice flows.

 **African Context:** The platform is designed to combine these approaches, adapting to urban and rural realities.
 QR codes and phone numbers are first-class, but the system is extensible to all modern entry points, ensuring everyone can join the conversation—no matter their device or connectivity.

-A high-growth commerce platform for African markets that seamlessly integrates mobile-first storefronts with WhatsApp messaging capabilities.
-Built for scale with security and performance in mind.

 ## 🤝 Trust & Naturalness in Conversational Commerce